nikhosan/portfolio-docs/README.md

      - These are custom, private wedding vows I wrote after interviewing and working with the couple to determine what kind of tone, details, length, and so on they wanted for their ghostwritten vows.
 7. **Partner2_vows_redacted.pdf**
      - These are custom, private wedding vows I wrote after interviewing and working with the couple to determine what kind of tone, details, length, and so on they wanted for their ghostwritten vows.
+8. **Portfolio_wedding_thankyou_insert_redacted.pdf**
+     - This is a custom thank you note I designed and wrote for a couple whose guestlist exceeded 200 people.
+At the bride's direction, I collated four copies per page as she planned to print them for distribution to wedding guests who took portraits with the bride and groom.
+Names and wedding date redacted.